Click Here To Schedule A Consultation

 Side effects of Xeomin cosmetic injections

-Due to the nature of neurotoxins, some common possible side effects can occur.
+Due to the nature of neurotoxins, some common possible side effects can occur, which is why it is essential to read the medication guide for Xeomin before beginning treatment.
 Common side effects of Xeomin are temporary and include:

 • Redness from injection